Bun 'n Burger

 The stucco-clad building's entry is on the corner, marked by a tall, curving entrance topped by the same scalloped parapet as the rest of the roofline and a small semi-circular canopy above the simple double aluminum and glass doors.
 Above the canopy is Bun 'n Burger's pièce de résistance: a neon sign bearing the name of the business below a harried waiter eternally rushing a burger somewhere.
 Vertical neon lines behind the figure add even more light, and additional neon signs on the building's side façades advertise the restaurant and point the way to parking.

-Bun 'n Burger is an excellent example of the Late Moderne style in a commercial building, and a wonderful reminder of the postwar development of Alhambra's Main Street.
+Bun 'n Burger is an excellent example of the Moderne style, and a wonderful reminder of the commercial development of Alhambra's Main Street.